 (click for details)

-Please let us know if you're coming so we can bring enough tools and biscuits - katie@grantoncommunitygardeners.org
+Please let us know if you're coming along! katie@grantoncommunitygardeners.org

 (click for details)